South Australian National Football League: 1897–1900: Introduction of Electorate District Zoning and other Changes

-The 3 newer clubs continued to struggle against the older 3 clubs.
-In the 1st Round both West Adelaide (vs Norwood) and West Torrens (vs Port Adelaide) failed to score for the whole game.
-There was also a number of walkovers throughout the season when the newer clubs failed to field a team.
+The three newer clubs (North, West Adelaide and West Torrens) continued to struggle against the older three clubs (Norwood, Port and South Adelaide).
+In the First Round both West Adelaide (vs Norwood) and West Torrens (vs Port Adelaide) failed to score for the whole game.
+There were also a number of walkovers throughout the season when the newer clubs failed to field a team.

 In 1898, the Magarey Medal was awarded to the fairest and most brilliant player for the first time.

-In 1899, after a period of declining public interest in football due to the long term inequality between the 3 traditional clubs (Port Adelaide, South Adelaide and Norwood) and the 3 younger clubs (West Adelaide, West Torrens and North Adelaide), the SAFA introduced electorate football, meaning that players were allocated to clubs based on the district in which they resided. and the playing teams were reduced from 20 to 18.
+In 1899, after a period of declining public interest in football due to the long term inequality between the three traditional clubs (Port Adelaide, South Adelaide and Norwood) and the three younger clubs (West Adelaide, West Torrens and North Adelaide), the SAFA introduced electorate football, meaning that players were allocated to clubs based on the district in which they resided. and the playing teams were reduced from 20 to 18.

 At a meeting held on Monday 8 May 1899 with a large number of delegates present the Secretary was instructed to write to the Gawler and Port Pirie Associations to inform them that their applications to join the SAFA would not be entertained this year as purely electorate football was being tried.

-In mid- to late 1900 there was growing interest to form a senior club in the Sturt Electoral District based around Unley to join the SAFA.
+In mid to late 1900 there was growing interest to form a senior club in the Sturt Electoral District based around Unley to join the SAFA.

 In 1900, North Adelaide won the Grand Final against South Adelaide breaking the dominance of the 3 old traditional Clubs – Norwood (11), South Adelaide (8) and Port Adelaide (3) which together had won 22 of the first 23 premierships (1877–1899).